Originally published in Points West magazine

 Pete was in Portland for a total of two days, and the filming only took about four hours.
 To top off the experience, the evening after the filming took place, he said he had the chance to enjoy a fantastic dinner, complete with clams and champagne.

 “It was fascinating,” Pete continued.
 Additionally, Center staffers provided paintings and photos from the Buffalo Bill Museum collection in order to depict a room at Buffalo Bill’s TE Ranch southwest of Cody.
-Pete observed that Second Story was able to completely re-create that room on the stage.
+Pete observed that Lawrence Johnson Productions was able to completely re-create that room on the stage.

 How did being a Cody native influence your role as Buffalo Bill?